About This Chapter

 23. Nitrite: Definition, Structure & Formula

 Did you know that nitrates from sources such as fertilizers can enter our body and convert to nitrites?
 Discover what nitrite is, including its structure and formula.
-Then test your expertise on nitrite by taking a short quiz at the end of this lesson.

 24. What is an Ecological Imbalance? - Definition & Explanation